Skip to Content

 Take Potassium Iodide (KI) If Recommended

-Not every radiological emergency will result in the release of radioactive iodine.
+Not every radiological emergency will result in the release of radiation.
 Potassium iodide, also known as KI, is a form of iodine.
 KI is used as a supplemental protective action.
-KI helps protect your thyroid gland if there is a chance you might be exposed to a harmful amount of radioactive iodine.
+KI helps protect your thyroid gland if there is a chance you might be exposed to a harmful amount of radiation.
 A 2-day supply of KI tablets is provided at no cost to residents living or working within the 10-mile area around V.C.
 Summer Nuclear Station by the South Carolina Department of Health and Environmental Control (SCDHEC).

 To obtain your 2-day KI supply, go to your local SCDHEC county public health department and bring some form of identification or paperwork that shows you live or work within the 10-mile area of V.C.
 Summer Nuclear Station (no appointment necessary):